Fix: Disable Display Scaling on High DPI Devices in Windows 10

 Create manifest files for all the programs you want to disable display scaling on high DPI devices for, and move them to their respective install directories.
 There is no need to restart your computer – the program you create and place a manifest file for should start displaying as it should as soon as you close and then reopen it.

-Some people just might not fancy messing about with their computer’s registry, and if you are one of these people, you can use a program known as DPI Awareness Enabler that has been created by a Good Samaritan who was once affected by this very issue.
-Although it seems to be a much simpler and less riskier solution to the problem, some users have reported that it does not yield results that are as good as those yielded by the solution described above.
-Since that is the case, it is advised that you use the following solution at your own risk.
+Some people might not fancy messing with their computer’s registry, and if you are one of these individuals, you can use a program known as DPI Awareness Enabler, created by a Good Samaritan who was once affected by this very issue.
+Although it appears to be a much simpler and less risky solution, some users have reported that it doesn’t yield results as good as those provided by the solution described above.
+Given that, it is advised to use the following solution at your own risk.
 To disable display scaling on high DPI devices for all programs on a Windows 10 computer using DPI Awareness Enabler, you need to:

 Go here.